 The relevant statistic for the outside view begins with how many times a prime minister had the opportunity to fight the next election in the mass democratic age.
 This includes any time a prime minister took office or resumed their office following a general election.

 The dates for this are a bit messy, particularly when prime ministers took a while to be replaced following a general election.
-It is theoretically possible a new general election be called shortly after one delivers an inconclusive result, but the practice is for a hung parliament to struggle on for at least six months before the country goes back to the polls.
+It is theoretically possible for a new general election to be called shortly after one delivers an inconclusive result, but the practice is for a hung parliament to struggle on for at least six months before the country goes back to the polls.

 To give a concrete example, there was speculation Gordon Brown could remain in office following the 2010 general election, but after several days of negotiations David Cameron became prime minister.
 I have not counted this as a new ‘term’ in which Brown could have fought another general election, since the fallout from the previous one had not been dealt with.